Baku State University: History

 BSU was established on September 1, 1919, by the decision of the Parliament of Azerbaijan Democratic Republic.
 The university was established as a part of 4 faculties (history and philology, physics and mathematics, lawing, and medicine).
 The first rector of the university was the famous surgeon V. I. Razumovsky.

-Among the leading professors in 1920-40 were Azerbaijani writer Abdurrahim bek Haqverdiyev, Orientalist Professor P.K.
+Among the leading professors in 1920-40 were Azerbaijani writer Abdurrahim bey Hagverdiyev, Orientalist Professor P.K.
 Juze, Professor A.O.
 Makovelski, Professor A.O.
 Mishel and other scholars.
 During that period the administration of the university invited to Baku such teachers as N.Y.
 Marr, V.V.
 Bartold, the academician of the Eastern Science Academy Fuad bek Kuprulluzade.
 The university was liquidated in 1930 in accordance with the decision made by the Council of the People's Commissar on reorganization.
 The High Pedagogical Institute was created as a replacement.
 The university resumed its activity in 1934 and soon became the republic's scientific-pedagogical center.
 Despite the shortage of university teachers caused by their service in the Second World War, the university managed to maintain its leading position.
-In 1945 the teachers took an active part in founding the Azerbaijan Academy of Science.
+In 1945, the teachers took an active part in founding the Azerbaijan Academy of Science.
 The majority of the republic's top universities — such as Azerbaijan Medical University, Azerbaijan University of Economy, Azerbaijan State Pedagogical University and others — were founded on the basis of Baku State University.

 The years following 1969 can be considered as a period of further development in the direction of knowledge and science.
 Faculties on modern specialties, departments and about 30 scientific research laboratories were founded during this period of time.
-University continued to grow and develop under the presidency of Heydar Aliyev, with further specialties, departments, and scientific laboratories beginning their operation.
+The university continued to grow and develop under the presidency of Heydar Aliyev, with further specialties, departments, and scientific laboratories beginning their operation.
 Given its extensive historical background, Baku State University was always a major scientific and educational center in Azerbaijan.
 Famous scientists, intellectuals and politicians and Azerbaijan's outstanding politician, Heydar Aliyev graduated from Baku State University.
 As of May 2021, Baku State University offers 16 majors with 55 bachelor and 153 master's degrees.

-The 100th anniversary of Baku State University was commemorated throughout during the year 2019 in Azerbaijan and also in Vienna, Austria (September 2019) and at the headquarter of UNESCO in Paris (June 2019).
+The 100th anniversary of Baku State University was commemorated throughout during the year 2019 in Azerbaijan and also in Vienna, Austria (September 2019) and at the headquarters of UNESCO in Paris (June 2019).
 A special medal in honor of the 100th anniversary of BSU - “The 100th jubilee (1919-2019) medal of Baku State University” was issued by the Presidential Decree in November 2019, with 113 people being subsequently awarded this Medal.